Bushra-Malik/Facebook_Post_Engagement_Analysis-using-Python/README.md

 - **Python**: Pandas, Matplotlib, Seaborn for data manipulation and visualization.
 - **Jupyter Notebook**: For interactive data analysis and exploration.

+## Dataset Credit

+The dataset used in this project was sourced from [Kaggle](https://www.kaggle.com/datasets/dileeppatchaone/facebook-metrics-dataset-of-cosmetic-brand).
 ## Conclusion
 This analysis provides actionable insights into social media content strategy for cosmetic brands, helping marketers focus on post types and timing that drive the most engagement on Facebook.